nicholasjackson/consul/website/source/docs/guides/deployment.html.md

 ### Single Datacenter

 A single Consul cluster is recommended for applications deployed in the same datacenter.
-Consul supports traditional three-tier applications as well as microservices.

 Typically, there must be three or five servers to balance between availability and performance.
 These servers together run the Raft-driven consistent state store for catalog, session, prepared query, ACL, and KV updates.